Something is Eating Holes in my Green Pepper Plants!

 How to get these pests off of your pepper plant

-If the holes in the peppers are mainly at the stem end of the fruit, the corn earworm is the likely suspect.
+If the holes in the pepper plant are mainly at the stem end of the fruit, the corn earworm is the likely suspect.
 This pest is best controlled with Baccillus thuringiensis kurstaki (Btk).
 Baccillus thuringiensis is a bacteria that lives in the soil.
 There are many strains of Bt, each controls a specific type of pest.

 To get rid of the corn earworm, you want to find the ‘kurstaki’ strain.
 The pesticide’s ingredients label may list it as Btk.
 It is completely safe for humans and for pets and considered an organic pesticide.